 Technical Point of Contact: Dr. Asher Rubinstein, e-mail: email@example.com, (919) 549-4244

 1.3 Complex Dynamics and Systems

-Strategic program challenges focus on deep questions concerning scientific focus areas deemed beyond the scope of single investigator awards.
+Strategic program challenges focus on questions relevant to the programmatic scientific focus areas deemed beyond the scope of single investigator awards.
 The challenges emphasize high-risk, high-reward exploratory research to create breakthroughs, push science in truly novel directions, or to support mathematical abstractions and precise physical foundations for emerging technologies deemed likely to be of significant future Army and DoD impact.
 Potential investigator teams are encouraged to contact the program manager for further information concerning any Strategic Program Challenge topic.

 Topic 1: Energetic Versatility of Muscles: Principles and Emulation

 Discern, through both theory and experiment, the fundamental physical principles underlying the energetic versatility of muscles in dynamic operating conditions (e.g. force generation, shock absorption, energy dissipation, power conversion and distribution etc.).
 Of complementary interest are novel experimental approaches with sustained in-vitro electromechanical coupling as well as compelling new ideas to leverage biophysical principles to potentially engineer new classes of soft active matter exhibiting muscle-like energetic versatility.